apiato/documentation/docs/main-components/requests.md

 Note that `data.blabla` is not within the `$data` array, as it was not present within the `$request`.
 Furthermore, all other fields from the `$request` are omitted as they are not specified.
 So basically, the method creates some kind of `filter` on the `$request`, only passing the defined values.
 Furthermore, the DOT Notation allows you to easily specify the fields to would like to pass through.
-This makes partially updating an resource quite easy!
+This makes partially updating a resource quite easy!

 **Heads Up:**